Philadelphia Motorcycle Accident Lawyer

 Dealing with Insurance Companies After a Motorcycle Accident

 When dealing with your own insurance company, you’ll want to cooperate to the best of your ability.
 However, you don’t have to accept an offer if it is insufficient.
 Many people make the mistake of accepting the first offer given to them, believing that it is their only option.
-This is a mistake.
-You can negotiate for more payment if your costs exceed their initial offer.

 If you are contacted by the insurer of the other driver, you DO NOT need to speak to them.
 They will want you to make a statement, and they’ll likely use your words against you to lessen the amount of money they will offer you.
 Make no statements and refer the representative to your attorney.